Black Tide

-Black Tide was an American heavy metal band from Kendall, Florida.
+Black Tide is an American heavy metal band from Kendall, Florida.
 Formed in 2004, the band last consisted of Gabriel Garcia (lead guitar, vocals), Austin Diaz (rhythm guitar) and Cody Paige (drums).
 They released their debut album, Light from Above, in 2008 through Interscope Records when Garcia was 15 years old.
 Their second album, Post Mortem, was released in 2011.
 Black Tide's EP Bite the Bullet was released in 2013 by InnerCat Music Group, a Miami-based boutique label.
 In 2015, the band released their last album Chasing Shadows.
 In July 2016, Garcia announced that the band is over and he is concentrating on his solo project.
+In January 2026, the band reunited, teasing new original music and old projects.

 History

 Formation and signing to Interscope Records (2004–2007)

 Black Tide was founded in Kendall, Florida in 2004 under the name "Radio" by lead guitarist Gabriel Garcia and his older brother Raul Garcia.
 Raul recruited rhythm guitarist Alex Nuñez and later bassist Zachary Sandler.
 At the time, Gabriel Garcia was 11 years old and Nuñez was just 13 years old.
 Garcia, Nuñez, and Sandler recruited drummer Steven Spence after Raul's departure from the group.
 This completed the band's lineup.
 The band started playing local shows, eventually gaining the attention of record labels due to the members' young age and talent.
 Winder Marin, the former drummer, was dropped and a replacement was brought in to keep the young image of the band.

 In 2005, Black Tide signed a demo deal with Atlantic Records as Radio.
 The deal lasted for only a year, before the band was spotted by a record executive for EMI, who notified Interscope Records of the band.
 By mid-2007, now named Black Tide, they were signed to Interscope.